compasjs/compas/contributing.md

   - Run `yarn compas changelog`
   - Replace `x.x.x` with the new version (3 times) in `./changelog.md`
   - Write about the changes and how to use it them, in `docs/releases/x.x.x.md`
+- Check if types are still generating with `yarn compas types`
 - Sync metadata: `yarn compas syncMetadata`, this will sync the changelog to the docs folder and regenerate the api reference.
 - Commit with `chore: prepare release for vX.X.X` and push to main